 • measuring the quality of services for users through the Citizen Satisfaction Survey, for ensuring they are delivered in accordance with the Joint Committee's objectives and for ensuring that they represent the best use of resources arc21 regularly engages with its constituent councils to present reports which show progress against targets and invite continuous feedback.
-Arc21 provides Chief Executives with a monthly synopsis of relevant issues along with copies of the monthly Joint Committee reports and Members Summary, and meetings are held with the Chief Executives and/or directors of the constituent councils on a quarterly basis and as/when required.
-A sub-group of the Joint Committee was previously established to review organisational matters and oversee the recruitment of a permanent arc21 Chief Executive, and there has been various correspondence with the Chief Executives on these matters during 2022/23.
-This may continue into 2023/24.
+On a monthly basis, arc21 provides Chief Executives with a synopsis of relevant issues as well as the Joint Committee reports and Members Summary; and meetings are held with the Chief Executives and/or directors of the constituent councils as/when required.

 Performance reports are presented monthly to the senior officers and elected Members from the constituent councils.
 These include performance in relation to arc21's key contracts and progress towards developing and implementing the infrastructure contract for managing residual waste longer-term.
-Notwithstanding that reporting against the Northern Ireland Landfill Allowance Scheme (NILAS) is now no longer required, we continue to provide an analysis of performance of the individual constituent councils against the new Circular Economy targets1.
+Notwithstanding that reporting against the Northern Ireland

+Landfill Allowance Scheme (NILAS) is now no longer required, we continue to provide an analysis of performance of the individual constituent councils against the new Circular Economy targets1.